CoBrALab/optimized_antsMultivariateTemplateConstruction/README.md

 - Interpolation using `BSpline[5]` transforms where applicable
 - Staged template construction using progressively higher-order transform types (rigid, similarity, affine, nlin)
-- affine transforms at later stages are bootstrapped from prior stages to reduce computational load
+- (optional) affine transforms at later stages are bootstrapped from prior stages to reduce computational load
 - some defaults have been changed compared to `antsMultivariateTemplateConstruction2.sh`
   - affine transforms are averaged without rigid component